25 Best Elopement Locations in Virginia

 13. Raven’s Roost Overlook (Blue Ridge Parkway Mile 10.7)

 What it is: A dramatic cliff-edge overlook with views of the Shenandoah Valley.
-Permit: Blue Ridge Parkway Special Use Permit Best for: Couples who want dramatic cliff scenery without hiking Insider tip: One of the most striking overlooks on the BRP.
-The perspective looking down into the valley is extraordinary.
+Permit: Blue Ridge Parkway Special Use Permit Best for: Couples who want dramatic cliff scenery without hiking Insider tip: West-facing and ideal for sunset.
+Go on a weekday — weekends are busy and the parking lot only has 6-7 spots.
+See the full Ravens Roost guide for everything you need to know.

 14. Virginia Vineyards (Charlottesville Area)